PastIn Person

 Fort Yuma Quechan Indian Tribe

-Lena Ortega is a Native advocate from the Fort Yuma Quechan Indian Tribe, involved in co-stewardship agreements with the U.S. Department of the Interior and the Bureau of Land Management.
+Lena Ortega is a Native advocate representing the Fort Yuma Quechan Indian Tribe, involved in co-stewardship agreements with the U.S. Department of the Interior.

-Professor of Law and Faculty Director at UC Berkeley School of Law
+Professor of Law and Faculty Director at Center for Indigenous Law and Justice, UC Berkeley

 Event Details